gongahkia/modo-app/README.md

 ## License

-> TODO add license here similar to this one
+> TODO add license here similar to the one Zeming posted in his repo

 ## Beta Testers

 My thanks to the following people for their patience and feedback.

+> TODO add here instead of these placeholders

 <table>
 	<tbody>